At birth, babies have very limited eyesight. They can only really see things that are quite close to them, everything else is a blur.

 If a problem is detected, the younger your child is when it is picked up, then (in most cases) the greater the chance of treating that problem and correcting it.

 At Eyesey Eyecare we strongly encourage all parents to ensure that their children have their eye sight tested regularly.

 Eyesey Eyecare have a fantastic range of children’s frames and standard lenses are free under the NHS.

 Sunglasses do for the eyes what sun cream does for the skin – i.e. protects from damage.

 Please call: 020 8429 0101 for more information or to make an appointment.

 Regular eye tests are important – the sooner a vision problem is detected, the greater the chance of successful treatment.
 Book an appointment today

 Create the perfect look with our selection of exclusive designer frames to suit all.
 Find out more

-Overcome dyslexia and improve reading ability with specialist sight tests and corrective lenses for adults and children.
+Overcome dyslexia and visual stress and improve attention and reading ability with specialist sight tests and corrective lenses for adults and children.
 Find out more